paradoxxxzero/cutter/README.md

 For more examples see the test files : [test](/test)

-Cutter is compatible with at least: python 2.6, 2.7, 3.2, 3.3, 3.4 and pypy and is licensed under [mit license](http://opensource.org/licenses/MIT)
+Cutter is compatible with at least: python 2.6, 2.7, 3.2, 3.3, 3.4 and pypy and is licensed under [lgpl v3](http://www.gnu.org/licenses/lgpl.html)